Skip to main content

 Open

-DOE concurred with our recommendation and officials stated that documentation for future competitions would include a more thorough discussion of acquisition alternatives, and that they consider this recommendation to be closed.
-DOE's planned actions are promising, but because the Office of Science has not yet taken action in future competitions, we do not consider the recommendation to be implemented.
+In October 2023, DOE officials stated that documentation for future competitions would include a more thorough discussion of acquisition alternatives.
+DOD did not provide updated information on the status of this recommendation in its March 2024 update.
 We will continue to monitor DOE's efforts to address this recommendation.

 Full Report